Core#

 - Return type:

-- _explain_rec(formatter: ~impacthpc.src.core.formatters.Formatter[~typing.Any, T] = <impacthpc.src.core.formatters.TextFormatter object>, recursion_level: int = 0, already_seen_values: set[int] = {}) T | list[T] #
+- _explain_rec(formatter: ~impactshpc.src.core.formatters.Formatter[~typing.Any, T] = <impactshpc.src.core.formatters.TextFormatter object>, recursion_level: int = 0, already_seen_values: set[int] = {}) T | list[T]#

 Provides an explanation of the current object using the specified formatter.
 Uses a Depth-first search algorithm, and respect the order of the

-list.First, it calls the
+operandslist.First, it calls the

-method on each of its operands.
+ReplicableValue._explain_rec()method on each of its operands.
 Then, it flattens the list of operands’ operands to obtain the list of ReplicableValues used to compute this result.If the current object is an intermediate result (i.e., it has a name, see

-with the created list.Otherwise, if it is not an intermediate result, it simply returns this list as is.
+ReplicableValue.make_intermediate_result()), it callsFormatter.format_operation()with the created list.Otherwise, if it is not an intermediate result, it simply returns this list as is.

 For example, suppose that

-had been None, then this Operation would not be an intermediate result, and thus we would have just returned the 3-element list as is.- Parameters:
+self.namehad been None, then this Operation would not be an intermediate result, and thus we would have just returned the 3-element list as is.- Parameters:

 - Returns: